brandonbrown/DWA/ClassContent/Module-2-Pitch/Milestone-1.md

 #### 2. Project Specifications Draft

+**Application production will not begin until this document is finalized and approved.**

 Over the course of the first two weeks of class, you'll be expected to create, maintain, and expand on a Project Specifications document.
 This will describe your project in detail.
 This will include all major sections of the RFP, plus any other items you require to fully detail your project.
 A draft of this document is expected by this milestone's completion.
 This document may be modified after the Discovery Phase through change requests.

 #### 3. Concept Research